smitmartijn/networkinsight-cookbook/manuscript/ch-automation.md

 ...etc...
 ```

-Every cmdlet in PowervRNI is well-documented and has examples of its usage and you can get that documentation directly in your PowerShell prompt:
+Every cmdlet in PowervRNI is well-documented and has examples of its usage and you can get that documentation directly in your PowerShell console:

-{format: console}
+{format: console, line-numbers: false}
 ```
-PS > Get-Help Get-vRNIVM -Examples
+PS C:\> Get-Help Get-vRNIVM -Examples

 NAME
     Get-vRNIVM